 Learn more about the origins of sugar cane, which began in Asia and spread to Europe and the Americas, arriving in colonial Brazil where it became one of the most important economic activities.
 The expansion of sugarcane cultivation encouraged the development of different types of mills, varying in size and […]

-The History of the Discovery Coast in Bahia
+History of the Discovery Coast in Bahia – History of Brazil

-The story of the Discovery Coast begins on 22 April 1500, when Pedro Álvares Cabral ‘s squadron spotted a rounded elevation, Mount Pascoal, located to the south of Bahia.
-In search of a safe place to dock, the thirteen ships sailed along the coast to the north and, at dusk on […]
+The story of the Costa do Descobrimento begins on 22 April 1500, when Pedro Álvares Cabral‘s squadron spotted a rounded hill, Mount Pascoal, to the south of Bahia.
+In search of a safe place to dock, the thirteen ships sailed north along the coast and, at dusk on April 24, […]